 To reduce kimono – or any wafuku – to something that is simply a stand-in for understanding Japanese culture as a whole would be disrespectful and wildly inappropriate; because while Japanese textiles have had a tremendous impact on Japanese art, history, and culture, Japan simply cannot be summed up in a piece of cloth.
 We, as individuals and as a business, constantly engage in discourse regarding cultural exchange because we recognize that the sum of a culture cannot and should not be boiled down to a simple icon.

 We know that there are more people like us out there, who share a love of a country or culture that is not ethnically theirs, who may be afraid to even ask questions or learn more for fear of being branded a “cultural appropriator,” due to their genetic makeup.
 We know that there will always be those watching by the sidelines, proclaiming, “You’re not allowed!” due to their assumptions of people’s genetic makeup based on other’s appearance.
 We know that there is a right way and a wrong way to do things, and we constantly work to do things right.
-And, most importantly, we will never tell someone that they are not allowed to wear something, do something, learn something, or go somewhere based on the color of their skin or their score on some hypothetical genetic report card.
+And, most importantly, we will never tell someone that they are not allowed to wear something, do something, learn something, or go somewhere based on the color of their skin, the shape of their eyes, their physical size, the way they present, their abilities/disabilities, or their score on some hypothetical genetic report card.

 That’s just plain wrong.